sunildparihar/upstock/README.md

 Provides OHLC packet subscription service implementation for
  1. Registering and managing new listeners for the client's trades packet subscription requests.
  2. Generating Packet Receiving Event and handing over new events to a packet transmission thread pool so that worker3 don't block upon listener's action completion.
+ 3. Feeds latest data to performance tracker to update it's stats.

  * Module -> trade-subscription
  * Java Classes -> OHLCPacketSubscriptionService